Wi-Fi Direct is a wireless communication technology

 A notable advantage of Wi-Fi Direct is that connection is direct.
 Although it is based on the same standards used in Wi-Fi or WLAN networks, establishing a connection using this technology does not require an access point or a wireless router and Wi-Fi hotspot.
 An enabled device is essentially a personal Wi-Fi network.
-Note that Wi-Fi Direct does not require an Internet connection as well.
-This technology also supports bootstrapping using Near Field Communication or NFC technology.
+Note that this technology does not require an Internet connection as well.
+This technology also supports bootstrapping using Near Field Communication

 2. Flexible and Versatile Applications

-Take note that Wi-Fi Direct is somehow similar to Bluetooth technology.
+.
 Enabled devices are capable of communicating directly with one another for transferring data, synchronization, and other interfacing purposes.
-Specific applications of Wi-Fi Direct include sending and receiving files, displaying information from computers to an enabled display monitor or play media from one device to an output, wireless printing, and play multiplayer games across different devices.
+Specific applications include sending and receiving files, displaying information from computers to an enabled display monitor or play media from one device to an output, wireless printing, and play multiplayer games across different devices.

 3. Better and Faster Data Transfer Rate